groboclown/petronia/docs/coding_standards.md

 ```

 No longer works.
 Even an asyncio version (with its version of wait) isn't acceptable.
 Instead, the code should listen for the heartbeat events, and act on those.
 This allows the end-user to easily define the frequency of these updates in one place.

+## Logging

+The standard Python logging module is used for logging support.
+Extensions must load up their logging module with the base name being the extension name.

+Each launcher program is responsible for setting up its own logging configuration.
+This is done through the logging configuration.

+## Internationalization

+User messages should all be localizable.